 When you purchase an annuity, you’re buying an insurance contract to provide guaranteed income for yourself.
 You can purchase an annuity to benefit yourself but if you’re married, you could choose a joint and survivor annuity instead.
 Learn more about how a joint and survivor annuity works and whether one belongs in your financial plan.
+If you need more guidance, consider working with a financial advisor who can help you create that financial plan or see how any type of annuity might make sense for your long-term goals.

 Joint and Survivor Annuity Definition

 In a typical annuity contract, the insurance company agrees to make payments to you on a predetermined schedule.
 For example, you could choose an immediate annuity, with payments beginning right away, or a deferred annuity with payments that begin at a future date.
 In either case, you can set the annuity up to pay money to you for a specific time period or for the rest of your life.
-When you’re the only annuitant, meaning the only person who benefits from the payouts, it’s called a single-life annuity.
+When you’re the only annuitant, meaning the only person who benefits from the payouts, it’s called a single life annuity.

 A joint and survivor annuity is established for the benefit of more than one person.
 When you set up an annuity this way, you and your spouse or joint annuitant can receive monthly benefits for life.
 If you pass away first, your spouse would continue receiving payments for the rest of their lifetime.
 And if they pass away first, you would keep receiving payments from the annuity.

-Benefits of a Joint and Survivor Annuity
+Pros and Cons of a Joint and Survivor Annuity

 The obvious advantage of choosing a joint and survivor annuity over a single-life annuity is the ability to make sure payments continue after one annuitant passes away.
 Say you’re the primary breadwinner, for example.
 If something happens to you, your spouse could keep receiving annuity payments which could help them fill in some of the financial gap caused by the loss of your income.
 Remember, these payouts are good for life so they’d always be able to count on that source of income.